How to book a course?

 The new guide can be found here: The Norwegian Labour Inspection Authority's guide for working at heights .

-Every year, several serious accidents occur in connection with working at height, and many of these could have been avoided if employers and employees were more aware of the risks.
-One of the biggest risks of working at height is falling.
+Every year, several serious accidents occur in connection with working at height, and many of these could be avoided if employers and employees were more aware of the risks.
+One of the biggest risks of working at height is falls.
 Even from relatively low heights, a fall can lead to serious injury or death.
-This can be due to poor maintenance of the equipment used, such as ladders, scaffolding or work platforms, or the failure to use personal protective equipment such as fall arrest equipment.
-In some cases, inattention or poor training can also be the cause of falls.

 Weather conditions can also increase the risks of working at height.
 Slippery or wet surfaces can make it difficult to maintain balance, while strong gusts of wind can make working on high scaffolding or work platforms dangerous.
 Employers must take weather conditions into account and ensure that work is carried out safely.

 To minimize the risks of working at height, employers and workers must work together to identify potential hazards and implement necessary safety measures.
-This can include thorough training of workers, regular maintenance of equipment, the use of personal protective equipment and risk assessments before work begins.
-In addition, clear procedures should be in place to deal with situations when something goes wrong.
-This can include having a contingency plan for dealing with fall accidents, and having emergency telephones and first aid equipment available in the workplace.
+This can include thorough training of workers, regular maintenance of equipment, use of personal protective equipment and risk assessments before starting work.
+In addition, there should be clear procedures for dealing with situations when something goes wrong.

 Working at height can be challenging and dangerous, but with the right training and safety measures, the risks can be minimised.
 It is important that employers take responsibility for ensuring that work is carried out safely, and that workers are aware of the risks and take the necessary precautions to protect themselves.